-By maintaining a thirst for knowledge and by constantly questioning, we open new avenues to understand how people think, feel, and behave.
+By maintaining a thirst for knowledge and by constantly questioning, we open new avenues to understand how people think, feel and behave.

 It can feel uncomfortable, and sometimes even unnatural, to stray away from ‘the way we’ve always done things.’
-By allowing yourself the time and the headspace to invite new, innovative ways of working into your organization, you contribute to an environment within which creativity can thrive.
+By allowing yourself the time and the headspace to invite new, innovative ways of working into your organisation, you contribute to an environment within which creativity can thrive.

 Today’s EHS employers are seeking individuals who can identify opportunities to put rules and regulations aside and consider new ways of achieving the same desired outcomes.

-As the EHS profession slowly breaks away from the comforts of tradition, today’s leaders are increasingly embracing the power of vulnerability and rather than avoiding failure, they are welcoming a culture of acceptance and learning.
+As the HSE profession slowly breaks away from the comforts of tradition, today’s leaders are increasingly embracing the power of vulnerability and rather than avoiding failure, they are welcoming a culture of acceptance and learning.

-Instead of conditioning tomorrow’s EHS professionals to know the right answers and to rely on technical know-how, EHS leaders are now looking for individuals who can collaborate and engage with key stakeholders in order to understand risk, especially when they are uncertain.
+Instead of conditioning tomorrow’s EHS professionals to know the right answers and to rely on technical know-how, EHS leaders are now looking for individuals who can collaborate and engage with key stakeholders in order to understand risks, especially when they are uncertain.

 EHS leaders are creating a shift that requires individuals to bounce back and be resilient in the face of adversity.
 The ability to embrace change and tackle setbacks head-on will help individuals drive the EHS agenda forward.

-Feedback is arguably one of the most valuable assets to the growth of any individual or organization.
+Feedback is arguably one of the most valuable assets to the growth of any individual or organisation.
 That being said, human beings tend to shy away from unfavourable feedback.
 We condition ourselves to fixate on the potentially negative repercussions, rather than the potential for growth.